Visit Our Location in Portland, OR

 Remove the container from the shipping package, and place the box of bees near their new homes outside.
+There are many DIY examples of bee houses, just make sure there is a roof for protection!
+Also, while nesting blocks are helpful, they are not necessary and bees can make do with just some Mason Bee Tubes accessible.
 If your bee house has an “attic” to place the bees, then you can set the box on the shelf with the lid open, or make a 5/16” hole on the side of the box.
 You can also use tape to attach the bee box to the bottom of your nesting block, with the lid open.
-Generally, it takes three to four days above 55º F for the bees to begin emerging.
-You can purchase our Mason Bee Kit which includes the House and nesting block.
-There are also many DIY examples of mason bee homes too!
+Generally, it takes one to four days above 55º F for the bees to begin emerging.

 If you are keeping the bees dormant:

-If it is not time for your bees to hatch, you can place the mason bee container in a cool, dark place to keep them dormant, such as a garage or refrigerator.
+If it is not time for your bees to hatch, you can place the mason bee box in a cool, dark place to keep them dormant, such as a garage that stays between 40°F-50°F or a refrigerator.